 Plant a Tree for Earth Day

-This April marks the 40th anniversary of Earth Day.
-Celebrate and do your part to raise environmental awareness by inviting friends and family to help you plant a tree or shrub and make it a fun outdoor event.
+Celebrate Earth Day and do your part to raise environmental awareness this month by planting a tree or shrub.
+Invite friends, family and neighbors to help you and make it a fun outdoor event.

 First, stop by your local True Value hardware store for all the tools, products and expert advice you need to start planting.
 Then follow the steps below.